omk-rahi/omk-rahi/README.md

 - **Languages & Tools:** Node.js, MongoDB, Django, PostgreSQL

 #### Additional Programming Languages
-- **Languages:** Java, Python
+- **Languages:** Python

 ---

 ### Projects

-Here are a few projects that showcase my skills and expertise:
+Here are some of the projects that highlight my skills and expertise:

 1. **Project Name**
    - **Description:** A brief description of the project.